 This is a new consideration I added for my latest revision of this blog post.
 Another major consideration when it comes to looking at your overall retirement plan and your various expected income sources in retirement.

-Being based in Edmonton and dealing with a largely "mass affluent" client base (in other words, not all "high net worth") I have an inordinately high proportion of clients who work in the public sector and have defined benefit pension plans, which are becoming so increasingly rare in the private sector these days.
-For them, CPP and OAS are just two additional defined incomes to add to the mix, and generally such people have far less saved up and invested in RRSPs than those without defined benefit plans through their employers.
+Being based in Edmonton and dealing with a largely "mass affluent" client base, I have an inordinately high proportion of clients who work in the public sector and have defined benefit pension plans, which are becoming so increasingly rare in the private sector these days.
+For such clients, CPP and OAS are just two additional defined incomes to add to the mix, and generally, they have far less saved up and invested in RRSPs than those without defined benefit plans through their employers.
 Such a person has more capacity for risk with their investments in retirement (because they're not fully dependent on them) and thus may benefit from getting CPP income and investing it sooner.

 I’m sure my clients will appreciate me over-complicating the answer to a simple question, but as you can see it's not one answer to fit all circumstances.
 The way I’d go about using the above information is to ask yourself: